shuhuai/DeferredShadingD3D12/README.md

 ##Initializing components :
 In the initialization stage, all D3D12 components need to be initialized.
-This stage is more complex than D3D11.
 The D3D12 components are initialized as follows:

 ####1.D3D Device initialization.